Art rock: Etymology and characteristics

-Art rock has been described as emphasizing Romantic and autonomous traditions, in distinction to the aesthetic of the everyday and the disposable embodied by art pop.
+"Art rock" is used synonymously with progressive rock and the two terms are sometimes deployed interchangeably.
+They both describe a mostly British attempt to elevate rock music to new levels of artistic credibility, and became the instrumental analogue to concept albums and rock operas, which were typically more vocal oriented.
+Art rock can also refer to either classically driven rock, or to a progressive rock-folk fusion.
+Authors Simon Frith and Howard Horne describe it as emphasizing Romantic and autonomous traditions, in distinction to the aesthetic of the everyday and the disposable embodied by art pop.
 Larry Starr and Christopher Waterman's American Popular Music defines art rock as a "form of rock music that blended elements of rock and European classical music", citing the English progressive rock bands King Crimson, Emerson, Lake & Palmer, and Pink Floyd as examples.

 Common characteristics include album-oriented music divided into compositions rather than songs, with usually complicated and long instrumental sections and symphonic orchestration.
 Its music was traditionally used within the context of concept records, and its lyrical themes tended to be "imaginative" and politically oriented.
-Art rock has also been noted for frequently intertwining with "serious music".

-Art rock has been described as "more challenging, noisy and unconventional" and "less classically influenced", with more of an emphasis on avant-garde music, depending on what was considered avant-garde at the time of the term's use.
-Similarities between it and progressive rock are that they both describe a mostly British attempt to elevate rock music to new levels of artistic credibility, and became the instrumental analogue to concept albums and rock operas, which were typically more vocal oriented.

-Art rock can also refer to either classically driven rock, or to a progressive rock-folk fusion.
 Bruce Eder's essay The Early History of Art-Rock/Prog Rock states that progressive rock,' also sometimes known as 'art rock,' or 'classical rock is music in which the "bands [are] playing suites, not songs; borrowing riffs from Bach, Beethoven, and Wagner instead of Chuck Berry and Bo Diddley; and using language closer to William Blake or T. S. Eliot than to Carl Perkins or Willie Dixon."